solucon-cloud/StarterKit/README.md

     SOLUXON Solucon;
 ```

 * **init()** calling this method to start serial communication between Arduino and Q-loud IoT-shield and enable pin mapping automaticly to SOLUCON cloud.
-Serial communication between Arduino and IoT-shield is done by Software Serial (Pin 10,11) with 9600 kB/s.
+Serial communication between Arduino and IoT-shield is done by Software-Serial (Pin 10,11) at 9600 kB/s.
 ```C++
     void setup()
     {